RidgeRun/openfd/docs/attached-board.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Take into account the NAND block size in the DM36x Leopard Board.
 You can obtain
-this information by issuing the '`nand info`' command in U-Boot.
+this information by issuing the `nand info` command in U-Boot.

 * NAND block size: 128Kb (131072 bytes, or 0x20000 in hex)